rat10/nng/ramblings/rdfsStatesQuerying.md

 _:r :reason :ShortCommute .
 ```

-Again, let's start with querying for facts and annotations on both propositions and facts with annotation syntax:
+Again, let's start with querying for facts and annotations on both propositions and facts, and lets use annotation syntax:
 ```ttl
 SELECT ?o ?ap ?ao WHERE {
     :Alice :buys ?o .